roman-byzantine-fibulae/roman-byzantine-fibulae.github.io/Roman Military Fibulae/fibula_13.md

  L: 40.5mm, W: Head- 17.0mm, Bow- 2.0mm, D: 12.0mm
 ### Weight
  3.1g
-### Description
- This fibula has the features of a ’bent-stem' fibula, and the metal is wrapped around the foot about 4 times.
-The bow has more of a triangular-shaped area.
-It also has a very short/small spring.

 [Previous]({% link Roman Military Fibulae/fibula_12.md %}) | [Next]({% link Roman Military Fibulae/fibula_14.md %})